joaotav/joaotav/README.md

 - 📚 My main interests are **information security, distributed systems and blockchains**.

-- ⛓️ Recently, my research has been focused on cross-chain communication and contributing to the IBC protocol (https://github.com/cosmos/ibc).
+- ⛓️ Recently, my research has been focused on improving cross-chain communication and contributing to the IBC protocol (https://github.com/cosmos/ibc).

 <div align="center">